Grace Legal Group

 These examples illustrate the severe and reprehensible nature of aggravated sexual assault of a child under Penal Code § 269 PC.
 The law is designed to protect minors from such heinous acts and to ensure that perpetrators face substantial penalties.
 If you or a loved one is facing charges under this statute, it is crucial to seek experienced legal representation.

-3. Common Defenses Against Penal Code § 269 PC:
+3. What Are Common Defenses Against Penal Code § 269 PC?

 Facing charges under Penal Code § 269 PC for aggravated sexual assault of a child is a daunting experience, given the severe penalties involved.
 However, there are several defenses that a skilled criminal defense attorney can employ to challenge these charges and protect the rights of the accused.
 Below are some of the most common defenses used against charges of aggravated sexual assault of a child.